auth0/express-openid-connect/API.md

 - **`baseURL`** - The root URL for the application router.
 This can be set automatically with a `BASE_URL` variable in your environment.
 - **`clientID`** - The Client ID for your application.
 This can be set automatically with a `CLIENT_ID`  variable in your environment.
 - **`issuerBaseURL`** - The root URL for the token issuer with no trailing slash.
 In Auth0, this is your Application's **Domain** prepended with `https://`.
 This can be set automatically with an `ISSUER_BASE_URL` variable in your environment.
-- **`sessionSecret`** - The secret used to derive an encryption key for the user identity in a session cookie.
+- **`appSessionSecret`** - The secret used to derive an encryption key for the user identity in a session cookie.
 Set this to `false` to skip this internal storage and provide your own session mechanism in `getUser`.
-This can be set automatically with an `SESSION_SECRET` variable in your environment.
+This can be set automatically with an `APP_SESSION_SECRET` variable in your environment.
 It must be a string or an array of strings.
-When array is provided the first member is used for signing and other members can be used for decrypting old cookies, this is to enable sessionSecret rotation.
+When array is provided the first member is used for signing and other members can be used for decrypting old cookies, this is to enable appSessionSecret rotation.

 If you are using a response type that includes `code` (typically combined with an `audience` parameter), you will need an additional key: